 Once we checked the scale and shading of the map, it’s worth to have closer look at the trails – how are they marked on the map?
 The coloring is important here, because if colors on a map are very intense and saturated, the trails will disappear – they will make one big colorful splash on the map.

-Ideally, the colors which mark different terrains are toned-down, kind of faded-out – then the trails are well visible on the map.
+, kind of faded-out – then the trails are well visible on the map.

 Detailed maps offer not only hiking trails but also cycle routes, ski touring tracks, horse trails and educational paths.
 It's very useful feature for me – it provides better terrain orientation and gives me more options to explore the mountains.
 Besides, if you get yourself cross-country skis, you don’t need to buy new map.

 4. Time of hike